Julius-Tietenberg/course_guide/README.md

 ### 1. Login & Registration

-In the current version, When registering the email must be the a email address of the University of Duisburg-Essen.
-That means, the email suffix must contain "**uni-due.de**", such as course-guide@uni-due.de
+In the current version, when registering the email it has to be the an email address of the University of Duisburg-Essen.
+That means, the email suffix must contain "**uni-due.de**", such as in course-guide@uni-due.de

 ![image-20220815042316396](https://user-images.githubusercontent.com/102190949/184554227-3ed21d05-0086-4dc4-b89e-940b5c158313.png)

 ### 2. Course Overview

-- Search for courses by course name and professor name
+- Search for courses based on course name and professor name
-- Sort courses by rating score
+- Sort courses by average rating score
-- Add course to dashboard.
+- Add course to your dashboard

 ![image-20220815042739627](https://user-images.githubusercontent.com/102190949/184554241-8781dba4-62b0-4a1d-b4ae-17f73d615a7a.png)

 ### 3. Course Detail

 - View detailed course information
-- View other students' ratings and comments on the course
+- View other students' ratings and comments on the courses
-- Add ratings and comments to the course
+- Add ratings and comments to the courses

 ![image-20220815043015566](https://user-images.githubusercontent.com/102190949/184554251-4ffc620b-ad0d-4936-a312-881d0c079d47.png)

 ### 4. Student Profile

-- edit personal information
+- Edit your personal information
-- access your course selection
+- Access your course selection
-- remove added courses
+- Remove added courses

 ![image-20220815043643030](https://user-images.githubusercontent.com/102190949/184554259-f977ea0e-365e-45a1-80f6-a506a756c3a9.png)

 ### 5. Ratings

 ![image-20220815043716071](https://user-images.githubusercontent.com/102190949/184554268-cf6a97aa-2000-4357-a344-a33a8635732d.png)

 # Welcome to Course Guide Project!